Syphilis is spread by the T. pallidum bacterium.

-Syphilis is a sexually transmitted bacterial infection, caused by the bacterium Treponema pallidum.
-It is often categorized into stages: Primary, secondary, latent, and late, or tertiary.
+It is caused by the bacterium Treponema pallidum (T. pallidum).
+It is categorized into primary, secondary, and tertiary stages.

 Here are some key points about syphilis.
-More detail and supporting information is in the main article.
+More detail information is in the main article.

 What is syphilis?

 Syphilis is an infection by the T. pallidum bacteria that is transmitted by direct contact with a syphilitic sore on the skin, and in mucous membranes.